Mathilde Blind: Early life

-Blind was born in Mannheim, Germany, the older child of a banker named Jacob Abraham Cohen and his second wife, born Friederike Ettlinger.
+Blind was born in Mannheim, Germany, the older child of a banker named Jacob Abraham Cohen and his own second wife, born Friederike Ettlinger.
 She had a brother, Ferdinand, two half-brothers (Meyer Jacob "Max" Cohen, from his father's first marriage, and Rudolf, from the marriage of Friederike and Karl Blind), and a half-sister, Ottilie, also from the marriage of Friederike and Karl Blind.
 Cohen died in 1848, the same year her mother remarried to Karl Blind, who was involved in the Baden insurrection of 1848.
-They immigrated to London in 1852, and it was around the time of the move that she took her stepfather's surname.
+They immigrated to London in 1852, and it was around the time of the move that she took her stepfather's name.

 In London, Blind attended the Ladies' Institute, St John's Wood, where she was a friend of future novelist Rosa Nouchette Carey.
 Much of the evidence for this period in Blind's life is contained in a 55-page typescript in the British Library, a fragmentary story of a precocious, rebellious girl who is expelled from the Ladies' Institute for her freethinking, and who then travels to Switzerland for a long stay with maternal relatives in Zürich, before embarking on an unaccompanied walking tour through the Alps – highly unusual at that time for a single woman.
 The protagonist's name in the typescript is Alma, but her experiences parallel closely those of Blind herself, and some of the names in the Zürich section of the narrative are those of people Blind actually knew in her adolescent years.

 While in Switzerland she was barred as a woman from entry to lectures at the University of Zürich, but spent much time in the company of revolutionary colleagues of her mother and stepfather.
 She also took private lessons from the renowned philosopher and Sanscrit scholar Kuno Fischer.
 In 1854 Fischer had begun work on his History of Modern Philosophy: Descartes and His School, completed in 1865, which among other things had a direct influence on Friedrich Nietzsche.
 In Fischer's account of Baruch Spinoza and his ideas, Nietzsche recognized a kindred philosophical spirit.
-The two philosophers share a radical philosophy of immanence and the negation of all transcendence, a philosophical outlook also shared by Ludwig Feuerbach and by David Strauss, whose The Old Faith and the New: A Confession Blind translated 15 years after studying with Fischer.
+The two philosophers share a radical philosophy of immanence and the negation of all transcendence, a philosophical outlook also shared by Ludwig Feuerbach and by David Strauss, whose The Old Faith and the New: A Confession Blind translated 23 years after studying with Fischer.
 All four thinkers, and the adult Blind, reject teleology – the idea that there is an end goal or ultimate purpose to things.
 For them the immanent world, devoid of inherent purpose, constitutes the horizon of being and the sole possible source of value.
 This philosophical outlook informs all of Blind's writing, and caused the publisher of The Prophecy of St. Oran and Other Poems, Newman & Co., to withdraw the book from circulation.
 As William Michael Rossetti wrote to Ford Madox Brown, Newman & Co. "had got frightened by somebody about the atheistic character of the book, and had determined to sell it no more".